bagriel01/FFBot_event_scheduler/README.md

 Future Features:

 /ThisMonth
-SHows the events published at the channel happening at the current month
+Shows the events published at the channel happening at the current month